Strategies for covering the monthly nut

 Your first monthly goal is to earn enough for covering monthly expenses.
 After that, you can worry about paying suppliers and still later about paying yourself.

 The same concept applies to the average person.
 You have a monthly nut, too.
 There are a certain number of expenses that occur each month just like clockwork.
 Regardless of your activities that month, you'll face those bills.
-For most families, the monthly nut includes rent/mortgage, utilities (electric, water, telephone), a car payment and insurance.
+For most families, the monthly nut includes rent/mortgage, utilities (electric, water, phones), a car payment and insurance.

 Many of us have added other things to that monthly nut like Missy's ballet, Junior's kung fu lessons, Mom's yoga class at the gym, and Dad's monthly golf game.